huachangb/Tutorial-group-matcher/README.md

 - add support for custom events
 - add generalized algorithm for finding cliques

-## Disclaimer
-I'm not responsible if the code produces wrong results.

 ## Old version
 The code in the main branch is a result of rewriting nearly the entire project.
 The original code can be found in the [backup branch](https://github.com/huachangb/optimal_calendar/tree/backup).